 It all started with her love for the land.

 In her childhood, Anne Hubatch loved the outdoors and the natural beauty of the heartland.
 She spent much of her youth taking walks in the woods behind her house or skipping stones on the shores of Lake Michigan.
 Food and cooking also played a major role in her family life, and with her grandmother’s influence, she developed an interest in wine and flavor combinations.

-She pursued this love to the University of Wisconsin, where she earned a degree in Geology and Environmental Studies.
-She knew then her career path led to a connection with the land.
+She pursued her love of the outdoors at the University of Wisconsin, where she earned a degree in Geology and Environmental Studies.
+She knew then that her career path would lead to a connection with the land.

-Anne soon found herself in the heart of Oregon wine country where her future was realized — she found a passion to become a winemaker.
-Through hands-on exposure to Oregon’s wine industry, Anne began her decade-long, experiential wine training with some of Oregon’s best winemakers — Eric Hamacher (Hamacher Wines), David Adelsheim & Dave Paige (Adelsheim Vineyard), Joe Dobbes (Dobbes Family Estate/Wine By Joe), and Alfredo Apolloni (Apolloni Vineyards).
-She enrolled at Chemeketa Community College and began studies in Winemaking.
+After college, Hubatch moved to Portland, Oregon and gained hands-on exposure to Oregon’s wine industry, with a decade-long winemaking training with some of Oregon’s best winemakers: Eric Hamacher (Hamacher Wines), David Adelsheim and Dave Paige (Adelsheim Vineyard), Joe Dobbes (Dobbes Family Estate/Wine By Joe), and Alfredo Apolloni (Apolloni Vineyards).

 Feeling the entrepreneurial spirit of the Oregon wine industry, Anne introduced her first solo vintage in 2009, and thus began Helioterra Wines.
 Over the past ten years, she has developed relationships with extraordinary grape growers throughout the Pacific Northwest, creating wines that honor the fruit and the people who grow it, without limiting herself to any particular style or type of wine.